warproxxx/warproxxx.github.io/_posts/2020-12-12-Bitcoin-Trend.md

  I look at it vertically to provide comment to some interesting ones.

 - During the corona dump, the parameter created from the 3 days before would do good.
-Bullish ones obviosly do bad.
+Bullish ones obviously do bad.
 But the accumulation ones hold.

 - In most accumulation trends, parameters for other accumulation trends do good.